I am following the Measure Theory series by D.H. Fremlin and blogging my notes here.

 Now,

-Thus, $D$ is a $\sigma$-algebra of subsets of $X$ that contains $\mathcal A$.
-This means that
+Thus, D is a σ-algebra of subsets of X that contains A. This means that

 Phew, that was one troublesome problem.
 If you have reached the end of this post, I commend your willpower.
 Let me know if there are any mistakes in my solution, or you know of a more elegant / easier / better proof for this problem.
 Drop an email at ricekot [at] gmail [dot] com.